Krytic/PassPredict/readme.md

 # PassPredict

-Intelligent twitter bot to track and identify satellites that are passing overhead.
-Follow it on twitter at [@passpredict](http://twitter.com/passpredict)
+PassPredict is an essential tool for any ground station.
+It is a fully autonomous twitter bot that monitors the skies for any satellites you are interested in, and sends you a twitter notification when it's about to happen.

+Follow the University of Auckland's instance of PassPredict on twitter at [@passpredict](http://twitter.com/passpredict).

 ## Installation and dependencies
 PassPredict requires the following libraries: